wkennedy/pubsubly/README.md

     ./mvnw install

 #### pubsubly-service
+NOTE: the pubsubly-api is not yet pushed to Maven Central, so you need to build it yourself before building pubsubly-service.
+Go to pubsubly/pubsubly-api and do:

+    mvn install

+If you don't or can't install Maven, you can use the included Maven wrapper:

+    ./mvnw install

+Now build pubsubly-service.
 In order to build the pubsubly-service you need Java 8 (and set JAVA_HOME) or above installed and Maven.
 In the pubsubly-service (pubsubly/pubsubly-service) root execute:

     mvn install